164 Marlborough

 Justin Griess was founder and owner of Yankee Maid Products, a household design and outfitting firm on Newbury Street.
 After he retired, he purchased and remodeled houses in the Back Bay and Beacon Hill.
 He also was a prominent breeder of poodles.

-On December 20, 1960, 164 Marlborough was acquired from Toba Finn by Harry Freedman and his wife, Lillian R. (Zacks/Sacks) Freedman.
-They acquired 163 Marlborough at the same time.
+On December 20, 1960, 164 Marlborough and 163 Marlborough were acquired from Toba Finn by Harry Freedman and his wife, Lillian R. (Zacks/Sacks) Freedman.
 They lived in Newton.
+On December 30, 1960, they transferred both properties to Garden Halls, Inc., dormitory operators, of which he was president and treasurer.

 In July of 1962, the Cambridge School of Business, located on Boylston, announced that both 163 Marlborough and 164 Marlborough would become women’s dormitories for their school.